Chapter 7 – Faculty Grievances

 In deciding whether to grant a motion to dismiss, the grievance panel shall accept all of the grievant’s allegations as true; the grievance panel shall not examine or evaluate the evidence as to the merits of the grievance in ruling upon a motion to dismiss.
 The grievance panel may dismiss the grievance only under two circumstances: (1) if the grievant was not a faculty member at the time the facts giving rise to the grievance occurred, or (2) the grievance does not allege a violation of a right protected by law, or established University policies including those contained in the Faculty Handbook, or the faculty member’s contract.

-The chair of the Committee on Faculty Tenure and Privileges Appeals has no authority to dismiss grievances under any circumstances, unless the grievance was not timely filed, see Section 6-G of Chapter 6 and Section 7-B (2), or was abandoned, see Section 7-C (2).
+The chair of the Committee on Faculty Tenure and Privileges Appeals has no authority to dismiss grievances under any circumstances, unless the grievance was not timely filed, see Section 6-G and Section 7-B (2), or was abandoned, see Section 7-C (2).

 7-C (4) Grievance Hearing

-As provided in section 6-A (9) (b) of chapter 6, in Title IX cases both the respondent and the complainant in the original grievance will be provided an equal opportunity to participate in all aspects of the process.
+(e) As provided in section 6-A (9) (b), if required by government regulations, in Title IX cases both the responding party and the reporting party in the original Title IX investigation will be provided an equal opportunity to participate in all aspects of the process.

 7-C (5) Burden of Persuasion